MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/request/fetch.md

 ## About

 - Browser
-    - The `fetch` function is builtin for modern browsers.
+    - The `fetch` function is built-in for modern browsers.
 - NPM
     - [node-fetch](https://www.npmjs.com/package/node-fetch)
         - The browser `fetch` function brought to Noded.js.